stanford-crfm/halie/README.md

 ## Interfaces

-Code for interfaces used to collected interaction traces for tasks in HALIE is located in `./interfaces`.
+Code for the interface used to collect interaction traces for crossword puzzles in HALIE is located in `./interfaces`.

+The interfaces for question answering, text summarization, and metaphor generation are built based on CoAuthor, whose code is available [here](https://github.com/minalee-research/coauthor-interface).
+The interface for dialogue is based on Chirpy Cardinal, whose code is available [here](https://stanfordnlp.github.io/chirpycardinal/).